HertieDataScience/SyllabusAndLectures/README.md

 #### Readings

+- Barberá, Pablo.
+2013. "[NYU Politics Data Lab Workshop: Scraping Twitter and Web Data Using R](http://www.nyu.edu/projects/politicsdatalab/workshops/twitter.pdf)".

 - A key tool for scraping websites (and dealing with text in general) is [Regular Expressions](http://en.wikipedia.org/wiki/Regular_expression).
 You can think of these as patterns of text to search for.
 To prepare for class read the helpful [regular expressions overview by Greg Bacon](http://stackoverflow.com/a/2759417) and practice using them with the [RegexOne](http://regexone.com/) website.

-- Barberá, Pablo.
-2013. "[NYU Politics Data Lab Workshop: Scraping Twitter and Web Data Using R](http://www.nyu.edu/projects/politicsdatalab/workshops/twitter.pdf)".

 *Reading Extras:*

 - Sanchez, Gaston.
 [Handling and Processing Strings in R](http://gastonsanchez.com/Handling_and_Processing_Strings_in_R.pdf).

-### Week 8: Statistical modelling with R
+### Week 8: Statistical Modelling with R

-We will learn how to fit and evaluate a variety of statistical models using the R language, including simple linear models as well as logistical regression models for categorical dependent data.
+We will learn how to fit and evaluate a variety of statistical models using the R language, including simple linear models and logistic regression models for categorical dependent data.

 #### Readings: